yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-load-balancer-agent-pu.markdown

 {gdeck:Configuration and Usage}
 {gcard:Spring Configuration}
 Here's an example Processing Unit XML configuration that demonstrates how to configure the Web Load Balancer Agent.
 It consists of four parts:
-a) The {{webLayerLoadBalancerListener}}-bean which will use a handle to the b) Admin API to monitor c) a given list of Processing Units, by means of the {{monitoredProcessingUnits}}-property, to see if a scale-up or scale-down event occurs on.
+a) The `webLayerLoadBalancerListener`-bean which will use a handle to the b) Admin API to monitor c) a given list of Processing Units, by means of the `monitoredProcessingUnits`-property, to see if a scale-up or scale-down event occurs on.
 If such an event occurs, it is handed over to a d) Load Balancer Agent for taking the right measurements.
-You can see this is delegated to the {{ApacheLoadBalancerAgent}} class by means of the {{loadBalancerAgent}} property of the {{webLayerLoadBalancerListener}}-bean.
+You can see this is delegated to the `ApacheLoadBalancerAgent` class by means of the `loadBalancerAgent` property of the `webLayerLoadBalancerListener`-bean.
 {code}
 <beans>
     <bean id="webLayerLoadBalancerListener" class="com.eauction.gigaspaces.loadbalancer.WebLayerLoadBalancerListener">